awslabs/aws-dotnet-messaging/src/AWS.Messaging.Lambda/README.md

 This package is a plugin for the [AWS Message Processing Framework for .NET](https://github.com/awslabs/aws-dotnet-messaging) that allows a .NET Lambda function to be the the subscriber of messages for the AWS Message Processing Framework for .NET.

 In AWS Lambda the Lambda service takes care of reading the messages from the SQS queue.
-This plugin allows the messages in the incoming Lambda event to be feed into the AWS Message Processing Framework so it can dispatch the messages to the `IMessageHandler`.
+This plugin allows the messages in the incoming Lambda event to be fed into the AWS Message Processing Framework so it can dispatch the messages to the `IMessageHandler`.

 ## Example